-This is the first time in history that a vaccine has been designed specifically for Africa.
-Photo: PATH/Monique Berlier.
+The MenAfriVac® vaccine was the first in history to be designed specifically for Africa.
+Photo: PATH/Gabe Bienczycki.

-For more than a century, meningitis has swept across sub-Saharan Africa on dusty winds with unstoppable force.
-With each epidemic, the disease decimates communities, killing one in ten people who are sickened and leaving one-quarter of survivors severely debilitated.
-Mothers have desperately awaited the seasonal “rains of hope” to dampen the winds and wash away the disease for another year.
+For more than a century, meningitis swept across sub-Saharan Africa on dusty winds with unstoppable force.
+With each epidemic, the disease decimated communities, killing one in ten people who were sickened and leaving one-quarter of survivors severely debilitated.
+Mothers desperately awaited the seasonal “rains of hope” to wash away the disease for another year.

-On December 6, 2010, people across Burkina Faso, Mali, and Niger began receiving a shot of a new and promising meningitis vaccine as the first nationwide vaccination campaigns with MenAfriVac® kicked off.
-To date, more than 150 million people have received the vaccine, which was developed specifically to protect from meningococcal A meningitis, the strain of the disease most destructive to people living in Africa’s meningitis belt.
+In December 2010, young people across Burkina Faso, Mali, and Niger became the first to receive the MenAfriVac® vaccine, which was developed specifically to protect from meningococcal A meningitis, the strain most destructive to communities in Africa’s meningitis belt.

 Portraits from the vaccine launch in Burkina Faso show the hope for an end to epidemic meningitis.
 View the slideshow.
 Photo: PATH/Gabe Bienczycki.

-MenAfriVac signifies many milestones for the region: The first time in history that a vaccine has been specifically designed for Africa.
-The first vaccine ever introduced in Africa before reaching any other continents.
-And the first time mothers will not have to live in fear of a meningitis epidemic taking away their children and destroying lives.
+The MenAfriVac® vaccine signifies many milestones for the region: The first time in history a vaccine was specifically designed for Africa.
+The first vaccine ever introduced in Africa before reaching any other continent.

 MenAfriVac is a registered trademark of Serum Institute of India Ltd.